xkema/Missofis-jQuery-Timer/README.md

-# Missofis-jQuery-Timer
+# Missofis jQuery Timer
-A simple timer plgin for jQuery
+A simple timer plugin for jQuery